L-1B visa for specialized knowledge transfers

 “…special knowledge possessed by an individual of the petitioning organization’s product, service, research, equipment, techniques, management, or other interests and its application in international markets, or an advanced level of knowledge or expertise in the organization’s processes and procedures.”

-As an L1B applicant, you must therefore possess extraordinary and inimitable knowledge or expertise over the organisation’s products, services and/or its management, typically gained through years of experience, making you vital to the overall functioning and competitiveness of the business.
+As an L1B applicant, you must therefore possess extraordinary and inimitable knowledge or expertise over the organization’s products, services and/or its management, typically gained through years of experience, making you vital to the overall functioning and competitiveness of the business.

 Knowledge that is widely held or related to common practices or techniques, and is readily available in the US job market, will not be regarded as ‘specialized’ for the purposes of the L1B visa classification.

-How do you apply for an L1B visa?
+How to apply for an L1B visa

 The US employer, which functions as the L1B visa petitioner, must first file Form I-129, a petition for a nonimmigrant worker, on your behalf with the U.S. Citizenship and Immigration Services (USCIS).
 This petition will need to be approved by USCIS before you can apply for your L1B visa.